Cinque Terre Italy — Quick Travel Guide

-Following my previous post about my misadventure in Cinque Terre, I received a couple of follow-up questions, from fellow travellers on instagram wanting to know more about this unique part of the world and in particular, the best way get there and around.
+Following my previous post about my misadventure in Cinque Terre, I received a couple of follow-up questions, from fellow travellers keen to know more about this unique part of the world in Italy and in particular, the closest airport to Cinque Terre, and the best way to get there and around.

 So here goes…

-The Cinque Terre or “Five Lands” comprise five crazily-constructed picturesque fishing villages perched dramatically atop the breathtaking Ligurian coastline, each having their own distinctive essence and feel.
+The Cinque Terre or “Five Lands” in Italian, comprise five crazily-constructed picturesque fishing villages perched dramatically atop the breathtaking Ligurian coastline, each having their own distinctive essence and feel.